ejkim25/TreeCover/README.md

 Bimodality check using the followings instead of large scale of productivity and mortality of Good 2016:

--Precipitation in function of Tree cover
--Productivity in function of Trecipitation
--Tree cover in function of Productivity
+Precipitation in function of Tree cover -> Productivity in function of Trecipitation -> Tree cover in function of Productivity